BJP targeting Punjab farmers for stubble burning because of earlier protests: Delhi minister Gopal Rai | Headlines

 Delhi Environment Minister Gopal Rai accused the BJP on Wednesday of targeting farmers in Punjab for stubble burning because of their earlier protests against three contentious farm laws of the Centre, which have since been repealed.

+Chief Minister Arvind Kejriwal said there should be no politics on the issue of farm fires and no FIRs against farmers for setting fire to crop residue.

+''Don't do politics on the issue of pollution.
+Pollution is not only in Delhi and Punjab, it is in the entire north India.
+Don't abuse the farmer.
+Don't file FIR against them.
+People of Punjab and Delhi are taking all steps at their level.
+The Center will have to come forward and work out a solution with all the state governments,'' he tweeted.

-Farmers are forced to burn stubble in Punjab because the BJP-led Centre did not support the state government's plan to provide a cash incentive to them for not burning the crop residue, the Aam Aadmi Party (AAP) leader said.
+Rai said farmers are forced to burn stubble in Punjab because the BJP-led Centre did not support the state government's plan to provide a cash incentive to them for not burning the crop residue.

 ''Everybody is asking the same question -- why has stubble burning not reduced despite AAP being in power in Delhi and Punjab?
 Stubble burning has not reduced because the Centre has denied support,'' Rai told a press conference here.